Studio monitors buying guide

 No matter which kind of monitors you choose be sure they offer connections that are compatible with your mixer or other audio sources.

-The majority of powered studio monitors feature balanced audio input via XLR and ¼” TRS (Tip/Ring/Shield) phone jacks.
-These jacks are frequently two separate connectors on the back of the speaker, although on some monitors you may find a single combination jack that can accept both types of plugs.
+Most powered monitors feature balanced audio input jacks for XLR cables and ¼" TRS cables.
+On some monitors, you may find a single combination jack that can accept either type of plugs.
 These balanced connections offer excellent low-noise performance with your studio gear.

 Flexible input options and tone controls allow this powered monitor to work with a wide variety of sources and rooms.

 Many active monitors include tone or equalization controls that help you adapt their sound to your room.
-For example, the bass cut control on some monitors allows you to reduce the boominess that can result from placing the speaker too near a wall or desktop.
-Other monitors provide high-frequency adjustments to compensate for room acoustics or to reduce ear fatigue during extended recording sessions.
+A bass cut control allows you to reduce the boominess that can result from placing the speaker too near a wall or desktop.
+High-frequency adjustments can compensate for room acoustics.